Arthur's multiplicity formula for even orthogonal and unitary groups: A key equality: Generic case

-where the second summation on the RHS runs over all $\sigma$ with $A$-parameter $\theta(\phi)$ and not relevant to $G$. \end{corollary} \begin{proof} For any irreducible unitary representation $\pi$ of $G(\AAA)$ such that the $L$-parameter of $\pi_v$ is $\phi_v$ for almost all $v$, we have
+where the second summation on the RHS runs over all $\sigma$ with $A$-parameter $\theta(\phi)$ and not relevant to $G$. \end{corollary} \begin{proof} It follows from Theorem \ref{J-S inequality} and the Howe duality that there is an injection